free5gc/free5GLabs/lab4/README.md

 }
 ```

-The `gin.Context.Query(string)` method is used to get the value of a query parameter.
-A query parameter is a key-value pair data.
+The `gin.Context.ShouldBindBodyWithJSON()` method is used to parse the request body.
+The `RequestBody` is a struct that contains the `name` field.
+The `json:"name"` tag is used to specify the name of the field in the request body.

 The `gin.Context.JSON()` method is used to create a response with a JSON body.
 The `http.StatusCreated` is a constant provided by the `net/http` package, which means that the resource is created successfully.
 We encourage you to use the constants provided by the `net/http` package, which is more readable than using the hard-coded numbers.